RobRobles/Cipher/README.md

 Cipher
 ======

 This is a simple cipher converter.
 Each letter in each word of the encrypted text is shifted down alphabetically.
 This shift is a key.
+For example you have the text "Hello World" and the key is 2 then the output you will have is "JGNNQ YQTNF".
+Now the program I have takes the shifted text and converts to back to its original state.
+Now I know the key so I kind of hard coded that part.
+If I did not know the Key I could make a loop that will start at 1 and go to n.
+After each key conversion I could ask the user does the sentence makes sense.
+If it does the program is done if not the Key icrements by 1 and the process repeats.
+This is a quick program I did in Main, the proper way to do this would be to make a constructor along with the proper methods, then create an instance of that object and call on those methods.